 Place your index finger at the back of the zygomatic arch, just before your temporomandibular joint.

-Use your fingers for the self-massage of this muscle.
-If you have long fingernails, I recommend to shorten them.
-Otherwise the massage will be very unpleasant and you run the risk of breaking your nails.
+Use your fingers to massage this muscle.
+If you have long fingernails, I recommend cutting them.
+Otherwise the massage will be unpleasant, and you run the risk of breaking your nails.